 If there was any justice in the world, Kirsty MacColl’s debut single They Don’t Know, a perfect distillation of defiant love in the style of ‘60s girl groups (and rather perfectly described by The Guardian as “as if the Byrds had been writing for the Shangri-Las”) would have been a huge hit in 1979.

 As it was, an ill-timed distributor’s strike meant, despite heavy radio play, the single didn’t make it into the shops and instead it barely made the UK charts.
-It took Tracey Ullman and a fancy video featuring Macca himself to make it a top 10 hit (No. 2 in the UK and, amazingly, No. 8 in the US) a few years later but, to my ears anyway, MacColl’s original, which celebrates its 40th anniversary today, remains the superior and definitive version.
+It took a ‘zany‘ comedienne off the telly with a fancy video featuring Lord Thumbs-Aloft Macca himself to turn it a Top 10 hit (No. 2 in the UK and, amazingly, No. 8 in the US) four years later.

-Her brief but brilliant career though is celebrated with a park bench plaque in London bearing the lyrics to one of her most famous songs, Soho Square — “One day I’ll be waiting there, no empty bench in Soho Square” — by which fans still gather every year on her birthday proving how much she is still missed 15 years on.
+Her brief but brilliant career though is celebrated with a park bench plaque in London bearing the lyrics to one of her most famous songs, Soho Square — “One day I’ll be waiting there, no empty bench in Soho Square” — by which fans still gather every year on her birthday proving how much she is still missed two decades on.